tonyaldon/foreign-languages/README.md

 1. [FRANÇAIS - ESPAGNOL : Le Bescherelle Poche d'espagnol](https://ankiweb.net/shared/info/766610510)
 2. [FRANÇAIS - ANGLAIS : Le Bescherelle Poche d'anglais](https://ankiweb.net/shared/info/1839182478)

+# Underway

+I've started making a new english deck from the book [Vocabulaire de l'anglais modern (by Michel Marcheteau, ed.
+Pocket)](https://www.amazon.es/Vocabulaire-langlais-moderne-Pocket-Langues/dp/2266102796).
+It's a work in progress, find the `csv` file [here](Anglais-Moderne.csv).
+I do it manually with the help of some custom `emacs` commands that you can find in [utils.el](utils.el) file.

 # Contact

 Do you have any question?
 Do you have any suggestion?
 Or, do you just want to start a chat?
 Please, feel free to:
 * leave me a message on twitter [@tonyaldon](http://www.twitter.com/tonyaldon)
 * or to email me at aldon.tony@gmail.com.

 # Sharing